This article covers the different ways to test API module configurations at Unqork.

 Click + Add.

 Repeat these steps to add more validations.
-You can add as many validations as you want.
+You can add as many validations as needed.

 Click Save.